 - (6) The 2015 Scheme does not specify any consideration which is payable on the acceptance of an option.
-An option shall be deemed to have been granted and accepted by the grantee and to have taken effect upon the date of grant of such option unless the grantee rejects the grant in writing within 14 days after the date of grant. - (7) The exercise price in relation to each option shall not be less than the higher of (i) the closing price of the Shares as stated in the daily quotations sheet of the Stock Exchange on the date of grant; and (ii) the average closing price of the Shares as stated in the daily quotations sheets of the Stock Exchange for the 5 days last preceding the date of grant on which days it has been possible to trade the Shares on the Stock Exchange. - (8) Subject to the early termination by an ordinary resolution in general meeting of shareholders or resolutions of the Board, the 2015 Scheme shall be valid and effective for a period of 10 years commencing on the date of adoption on May 7, 2015 and expiring on the tenth anniversary thereof (i.e., May 6, 2025), after which period no further options shall be granted but the provisions of the 2015 Scheme shall remain in full force and effect in all other respects.
+An option shall be deemed to have been granted and accepted by the grantee and to have taken effect upon the date of grant of such option unless the grantee rejects the grant in writing within 14 days after the date of grant. - (7) The exercise price in relation to each option shall not be less than the higher of (i) the closing price of the Shares as stated in the daily quotation sheet of the Stock Exchange on the date of grant; and (ii) the average closing price of the Shares as stated in the daily quotation sheet of the Stock Exchange for the 5 days last preceding the date of grant on which days it has been possible to trade the Shares on the Stock Exchange. - (8) Subject to the early termination by an ordinary resolution in general meeting of shareholders or resolutions of the Board, the 2015 Scheme shall be valid and effective for a period of 10 years commencing on the date of adoption on May 7, 2015 and expiring on the tenth anniversary thereof, after which period no further options shall be granted but the provisions of the 2015 Scheme shall remain in full force and effect in all other respects.

-No share options have been granted, exercised, cancelled or lapsed under the 2015 Scheme since its adoption and up to and including December 31, 2024.
+No share options have been granted under the 2015 Scheme since its adoption and up to and including December 31, 2023.

-As at each of January 1, 2024 and December 31, 2024, the number of Share options available for grant under the 2015 Scheme mandate was 40,266,831.
+As at each of January 1, 2023 and December 31, 2023, the number of Share options available for grant under the 2015 Scheme mandate was 40,266,831.